uiwjs/react-codemirror/README.md

 - `width` width of editor.
 Defaults to `100%`.
 - `height` height of editor.
 Defaults to `100%`.
 - `value` value of the auto created model in the editor.
+- `lazyLoadMode` should the mode by automatically lazy loaded.
+If this is set to false you will need to load the mode yourself.
+Defaults to true.
 - `options` refer to [codemirror options](https://codemirror.net/doc/manual.html#config).

 ## Props Events